stackert/istack-buddy-server/CONTEXT-DOCUMENTS/INTENT_PARSE.md

 **CRITICAL RULE**: If Previous intent shows "No previous intent - likely new conversation", then isConversationContinuation MUST be false, regardless of how the message sounds.

+**CONTINUATION SCENARIOS**:

+- User asks for "submission report" or "run submission report" AFTER getting form context → isConversationContinuation: true
+- User asks for "dynamic context" or "form context" AFTER a form analysis → isConversationContinuation: true
+- User asks for "observations" AFTER getting form context → isConversationContinuation: true
+- User asks for "for the past week" or date ranges AFTER a report request → isConversationContinuation: true

+**SUBJECT PASS-THROUGH**: When isConversationContinuation is true, ALWAYS pass through subjects from the previous intent if current subjects are null or empty.

 ## Response Format

 Return ONLY a valid JSON object with this exact structure: